safuente/company-rag-system/README.md

-# company-rag-system
+# Company RAG System
-Show information of employees, contracts, products and company using RAG and GPT-4 mini model
+Show information of employees, contracts, products and company using RAG (company-info folder) and GPT-4 mini model

 ## Run code
 Create a virtual env and install all the packages in requirements.txt: